 And while the correlation doesn’t mean that Facebook shares by themselves lead to high rankings, it’s worth noting that Google and the other search engines also give preference to content shared on Facebook via annotated social search.

-In the current Google Social Search implementation, content shared by Facebook contacts receives preferential positions in the search engine results, as well as with a picture of the person who shared it.
+In the current Google Social Search implementation, content shared by Facebook contacts receives preferential positions in the search engine results and includes a picture of the person who shared it.
 By increasing the social proof of these results, Google increases the chances that this content will receive clicks.

 One of the clearest integrations between social media and the search engines is the Twitter Search Engine on Bing.
 This tool enables you to search tweets in real-time from within the Bing search engine.
-And with the recent updates tweets are now in the Bing News feed, as well as a preferred treatment for content “liked” by a your Facebook and Twitter contacts.
+And with the recent updates, tweets are now in the Bing News feed.
+Content “liked” by your Facebook and Twitter contacts also gets preferred treatment.

 And while the ability to search for tweets via Bing may not send much traffic to your social networking profile, there’s evidence that tweets or retweets of links by legitimate users on Twitter can lead to a bump in traditional SEO rankings as well.